perturbo-code/perturbopy/docs/source/testsuite.rst

 .. option:: --devel

-   Additionally run the tests in the development stage.
+   Additionally run the tests which are in the development stage.

 .. option:: --tags

-   List of tags to include in this testsuite run.
+   List of tests tags to include in this testsuite run.

 .. option:: --exclude-tags

-   List of tags to exclude from this testsuite run.
+   List of tests tags to exclude from this testsuite run.

 .. option:: --ephr_tags